Surface Finishing of Magnesium-Alloy-Based Biodegradable Stents

 Faculty Mentor: Prof. Hitomi Greenslet

 Project Description: A biodegradable stent (BDS) opens a narrowed arterial vessel and then dissolves after the vessel is formed into the desired shape.
-Magnesium-alloy-based BDSs attract high levels of interest, but the excessively high biodegradation rate of the alloys used is a major challenge.
-An effective approach to delaying the degradation of magnesium alloys is surface modification, including the use of drug-polymer coatings.
-Surface smoothing is another approach to enhance the performance of Mg alloy BDSs.
-Smooth surfaces and rounded edges facilitate BDS trackability and deliverability.
-Recently, a novel mechanical polishing process to smooth the entire stent surfaces was proposed, and its feasibility was demonstrated.
-This REU project aims to clarify the material removal mechanism of the developed process and identify the relationship between the material removal, mechanical properties, and corrosion resistance (biodegradability) of the Mg alloy BDSs.
+Magnesium-alloy-based BDSs attract much interest, but the excessively high biodegradation rate of the alloys used is a major challenge.
+An effective approach to delay the degradation of magnesium alloys is surface smoothing.
+This also enhances the performance of magnesium-alloy BDSs, as smooth surfaces and rounded edges facilitate BDS trackability and deliverability.
+Recently, a novel mechanical polishing process to smooth the entire stent was proposed, and its feasibility was demonstrated.
+In this project, the REU participant will learn (1) how to design and perform polishing experiments using magnesium-alloy BDSs, (2) how to use equipment to evaluate surface roughness of the stents, (3) measure the stent surface/edge roughness, and (4) analyze the acquired data.
+The REU participant will use the acquired data to identify parameters influencing polishing characteristics.

 Faculty Mentor: Prof. Lakiesha Williams